New Bedford, Massachusetts

 During the first half of the 19th century, New Bedford was one of the world's most important whaling ports.
-At its economic height during this period, New Bedford was the wealthiest city in the world per capita.
+At its economic height during this period, New Bedford was the wealthiest city in North America per capita.
 New Bedford was also a center of abolitionism at this time.
 The city attracted many freed or escaped African-American slaves, including Frederick Douglass, who lived there from 1838 until 1841.
-The city also served as the primary setting of Herman Melville's 1851 novel, Moby-Dick.
+The city also served as a setting in Herman Melville's 1851 novel Moby-Dick.
 From 1876 to 1900, New Bedford served as the initial home port for the Revenue Cutter School of Instruction, the precursor of the United States Coast Guard Academy.

-At the 2020 U.S. census, New Bedford had a population of 101,079, making it the state's ninth-largest city and the largest of the South Coast region.
+New Bedford Harbor remains known for its fishing fleet and accompanying seafood industry, which as of 2019 generated the highest annual value of any fishing port in the United States.
+The city is also home to the New Bedford Whaling Museum and New Bedford Whaling National Historical Park.
 The city is also known for its high concentration of Portuguese Americans.
-New Bedford remains known for its fishing fleet and accompanying seafood industry, which as of 2019 generated the highest annual value of any fishing port in the United States.
-The city is also home to the New Bedford Whaling Museum.